MattWellie/page_clean/README.md

 The entire process can be operated through use of the bash_control script

 * -f/--filein : a .TSV file containing the results of the IMPC batch query (optional)
-* -c/--clinicalfilter : a file containing the output of the clinical filtering script run on an appropriate trio (https://github.com/jeremymcrae/clinical-filter)
+* -c/--clinicalfilter : a file containing the output of the clinical filtering script run on an appropriate trio, or set of trios (https://github.com/jeremymcrae/clinical-filter)
 * -p/--parks : 1 as an argument will condense separate park gene lists (a workaround.
 Will collect and pickle files named park_*)
 * -filter : The intersection of the genelists with the clinical filtering output
 * -q/--query : the name of a Bash script which will be written.
 Might be best to provide a default value here... it's not important